aimnas/1.13_starter_documentation/README.md

 ### 0.1 Preamble

 From years of hanging around in the [Bear's Pit community](http://thepit.ja-galaxy-forum.com/) we noticed there's a complete lack of explanation how to get started with this mod and everything surrounding it.
+Therefore, we are trying to create some concise and comprehensive documentation for use by both newcomers and veterans.

-This documentation is up to date as of version XXXX.
+If you are completely new to Jagged Alliance 2, check out [its manual](https://store.steampowered.com/manual/545210) which is still mostly relevant to 1.13.
+Or you can watch a let's play of 1.13 on YouTube such as [this excellent one by Moerges](https://www.youtube.com/playlist?list=PL1ewRmt6QNI5Wa7c4CQ-2UD4xMWzgmIdB).

 ### 0.2 What is 1.13?